 What if, as part of the annual performance review of your nonprofit leader, you include a metric around downtime?
 You would thus be creating a very clear, and measurable incentive that your nonprofit’s leader have a certain number of unplugged days.
 You are in essence shifting the performance expectations from exhausted martyr to well-rested, productive leader.
 Research shows time and again that time off is directly related to productivity.
 Call me crazy, but isn’t the goal for your nonprofit’s leader to be as productive as possible?

-Recognize that your nonprofit leader is pushing herself too hard.
+Recognize nonprofit leader burnout and that your nonprofit leader is pushing herself too hard.
 She, and your nonprofit, will achieve so much more if you move away from a culture of self-deprivation.
 Because self-deprivation typically ends in the same ways, none of them good.
 If you want your nonprofit leader to stick around — and more importantly, be successful at moving your nonprofit’s mission forward — it’s time to stop sticking your head in the sand.

 Photo Credit: Jessica Cross